mikexliu/stack/README.md

 #stack
 ##Introduction
 Build your own REST endpoint right out of the box without worrying about how it's wired together.
-Takes advantage of the following libraries:
+The following libraries are used automatically:
 * `guice` dependency injection
 * `jersey` rest annotations
-* `jetty` simple but powerful webserver that is pre-configured to work with `swagger`
+* `swagger-ui` describe your rest api
-* `swagger-ui` self document your apis and have a clean interface to using them
+* `jetty` webserver that hosts `swagger-ui`

 ##Usage
 There are only two classes (and one main class) that need to be implemented to see everything in action: